ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.denon/README.md

    *21:	AUX7*

    *22: BT*

+   *23: USB*

-   *Please note, that not every input source is available on every AVR model.*
+   *Please note, that not every input source is available on every AVR model.
+If your AVR has additional inputs,
+    they will be appended to the list, once they have been detected.*

    *Example:*